gpufit/Gpuspline/docs/introduction.rst

 Introduction
 ============

-spline_analysis is ...
+Gpuspline is ...

-This manual describes how to install and build the spline_analysis library and its external bindings.
+This manual describes how to install and build the Gpuspline library and its external bindings.

 The documentation includes: